Shoulder replacement complications in the Ehlers-Danlos Syndrome Patient

 - The patient complained of shoulder instability typical of the ligament and tendon damage multiple dislocations can do.

-- With the patient laying down, treatment continues to the anterior or front of the shoulder.
+- With the patient lying down, treatment continues to the anterior or front of the shoulder.
 The rotator cuff insertions, the anterior joint capsule, and the glenohumeral ligaments are treated.

 - PRP is injected into the shoulder joint and the remaining solution is injected into the surrounding ligaments in this case it was in his anterior shoulder attachments to address the chronic dislocations.